-A. The native American elm is most susceptible to Dutch elm disease.
-The introduced Siberian elm species (sometimes incorrectly referred to as Chinese elm) is less susceptible to Dutch elm disease, but can still become infected and die.
+A. The American elm is most susceptible to Dutch elm disease.
+The introduced Siberian elm (sometimes incorrectly referred to as Chinese elm) usually is resistant to Dutch elm disease but sometimes becomes infected and dies

 Q. How can I tell if my elm has Dutch elm disease?

-A. Trees may produce small sparse leaves in spring.
-In early summer, you'll notice a sudden wilting of leaves, usually at the top of the tree.
-Leaves curl and turn brown but do not fall from the tree.
-In late summer, leaves may become yellow and fall prematurely.
+A. Infected trees may produce small sparse leaves in spring if infected late in the previous growing season.
+If infected during the same growing season, you may notice a sudden wilting of leaves, usually at the top of the tree, in early to mid-summer.
+Leaves curl and turn brown but may not fall from the tree.
+If infected in mid to late summer, leaves may become yellow and fall prematurely.
 Symptoms can spread quickly throughout the tree.
-Infected branches often show a brown stain on the wood, which can be seen by peeling back the bark.
+Infected branches often show a brown stain on the wood that can be seen by peeling back the bark.
 Note: If testing your own tree, sterilize your cutting tool after each cut to prevent spreading the Dutch elm disease fungus to other trees.

-Q. How long does it take for Dutch elm disease to kill my trees?
+Q. How long does it take for Dutch elm disease to kill elm trees?

-A. Young, vigourous growing trees can be killed in a few weeks, whereas larger, slower growing trees can take one to two years.
+A. Young, vigorously growing trees can be killed in a few weeks, whereas larger, slower growing trees can take one to two years.

-Q. How is Dutch elm disease spread from infected elms to healthy elms on my property?
+Q. How is Dutch elm disease spread from infected elms to healthy elms?

 Q. What does the native elm bark beetle look like?